 - Impaled with Extreme Prejudice: One of the kill animations of Dark Elves involves Kratos impaling a Dark Elf with his own spear and tossing it like a javelin.

 - Insectoid Aliens: Distinctly buglike, with wings and dwelling in a massive hive.

 - Hive Mind: They attack in coordinated groups and swarms, unlike most other enemies.

-- Our Elves Are Better: Insect like and in control of weird biological technology.
+- Our Elves Are Different: Insect-like and in control of weird biological technology.
 Their light counterparts look more like ghosts.

 Floating octopus/jellyfish-like creatures with a single eye said to give nightmares (hence their name).

 - Airborne Mook: All of them can float and attack you in the air.